 Give me an example where you helped a website rank within the top 3 for their main keywords.

-If you’re unsure about some of the answers to these questions, by all means, Google them yourself.
+If you’re unsure about some of the answers to these questions, by all means, contact us and we’ll walk you through the process.
 It’s important you know the information before you conduct interviews so that you can find the SEO candidate best suited to your company.

 What Are the Key Takeaways From This Article?

-- There are three ways to bring in SEO talent to your company: 1) hiring in-house, 2) outsourcing and 3) SEO trainer.
+3. There are three ways to bring in SEO talent to your company: a) hiring in-house, b) outsourcing and c) SEO trainer.
 You need to consider budget, manpower, and talent to decide how to bring in SEO.